-12 CLINICAL PHARMACOLOGY

-12.1 Mechanism of Action

-Busulfan is a bifunctional alkylating agent in which two labile methanesulfonate groups are attached by the company of th busined is a distinctional arryacing agent in which work administration interfaces provided by the opposite and so of a four-carbon alkyl chain.
+12.1 Mechanism of ActionBusulfan is a bifunctional alkylating agent in which two labile methanesulfonate groups are attached to opposite ends of a four-carbon alkyl chain.
 In aqueous media, busulfan hydrolyzes to release the methanesulfonate groups.
 This produces reactive carbonium ions that can alkylate DNA.
-DNA damage is thought to be responsible for much of the cytotoxicity of busulfan.
+DNA damage is thought to be responsible for much of the cytotoxicity of busulfan

+12.3 Pharmacokinetics

-12.3 Pharmacokinetics The pharmacokinetics of busulfan injection were studied in 59 patients participating in a prospective trial of a busulfan injection-cyclophosphamide preparatory regimen prior to allogeneic hematopoietic progenitor stem cell transplantation.
+The pharmacokinetics of busulfan injection were studied in 59 patients participating in a prospective trial of a busulfan injection-cyclophosphamide preparatory regimen prior to allogeneic hematopoietic progenitor stem cell transplantation.
 Patients received 0.8 mg/kg busulfan injection every six hours, for a total of 16 doses over four days.
-Fifty-five of fifty-nine patients (93%) administered busulfan injection maintained ALIC values below the target value (less than 1500 μM•min)
+Fifty-five of fifty-nine patients (93%) administered busulfan injection maintained AUC values below the target value (less than 1500 μM·min)

-Table 3: Steady State Pharmacokinetic Parameters Following Busulfan Infusion
+Table 3: Steady State Pharmacokinetic Parameters Following Busulfan Infusion (0.8 mg ner kg: N=59)

-(515 11.5)
+(0.0 mg per kg, 11-00)

 Mean CV (%) Range

-C max (ng per mL) AUC (μM•min) 1222 1167 18 20 496 to 1684 556 to 1673
+C {max} (ng per mL) AUC (μM∙min) 1222 1167 18 20 496 to 1684 556 to 1673

 CL (mL per min per kg)1 2.52 25 1.49 to 4.31

-1. Clearance normalized to actual body weight for all patients.
+^{1.} Clearance normalized to actual body weight for all patients.